ugurkara/sparrow-IOBuffer/README.md

 # Sparrow-IOBuffer

-Sparrow-IOBuffer provides a mechanism simplify use of the bytebuffer.
+Sparrow-IOBuffer provides a mechanism simplify use of the ByteBuffer.

 ``` java